dadarlodev/dadarlodev/README.md

 My name is Jordan and I'm a Software Developer and Coding Instructor, based in South Yorkshire.

 - 🕹 Exploring the world of Software & Game Development
-- 🖥 Instructor at Code Nation
+- 🖥 Instructor at Code Nation and Qualified Teacher
 - ✉️ jordan@darlodev.com

 <a href="https://github.com/darlodev/dalodev">